1st Principle of Investing Safely

 (Click the image for a deeper explanation of compound interest)

 If investing were zero sum, everything you gained or lost would go to the other person.
 Instead, you lose part of your gain to the broker, and the other person adds to his loss!
-Principle #2 is the reason the Principle #7 is so important!

 All investments are bad until you sell them for a profit.
 Why?
 Because any time you have money in the market, you can lose that money.
+That's why they say that money in the market is "at risk"...it's at risk of losing value.

-Learning how to sell is just as important as learning how to buy!
+But learning how to sell is just as important as learning how to buy!

 Following rules is a key to repeatable investing success.
 When you invest the same way, over and over again, you'll quickly notice when things aren't going according to plan.